Invitation to International Academic Conference

 - Uniwersytet Śląski w Katowicach, Wydział Humanistyczny, Filologia słowiańska (Joanna Derdowska)

-The conference is being held as part of the research and education week Czech-in to Literary Culture II (within the programme Cooperation within Blended Intensive Programme within Erasmus, 2022-1-CZ01-KA131-HED-0000057137-8)
+The conference will take place as part of the research-education week Czech-in to Literary Culture III (within the programme Cooperation within Blended Intensive Programme within Erasmus, 2024-1-CZ01-KA131-HED-000207333-13)

-Please send the completed application forms by 28 February 2024 to the address: jiri.hrabal@upol.cz
+Send the completed application forms for the conference by e-mail to the address: jiri.hrabal@upol.cz by 31 January 2025